devicehive/devicehive-docker/k8s/README.md

 > **Tip**: You can use the default [values.yaml](devicehive/values.yaml)

 ### RBAC Configuration
+First, Helm itself requires additional configuration to use on Kubernetes clusters where RBAC enabled.
+Follow instructions in [Helm documentation](https://docs.helm.sh/using_helm/#role-based-access-control).

-Roles and RoleBindings resources will be created automatically for each service
+DeviceHive Role and RoleBinding resources will be created automatically for each service.

 To manually setup RBAC you need to set the parameter rbac.create=false and specify the service account to be used in rbac.serviceAccountName.